GregWeil/Extract-MKV/README.md

 - For DVD ISOs, set `DISCID="file.iso"` and `TITLEID="01"` using the 'Source title ID' shown in MakeMKV
 - Set the env.json config property to an array to split definitions across multiple files
+- The env.json config property can use glob format instead of listing every file
 - Files are generated at `[destination]/[path]/[name] ([year])/[name] ([year]).mkv`
   - If version is defined then `[destination]/[path]/[name] ([year])/[name] ([year]) - [version].mkv`
   - If season and episode then `[destination]/[path]/[name] ([year])/Season [season]/[name] S[season]E[episode].mkv`